 You should appear at the time indicated on your ticket, summons, or other court documents.
 The court lobby is open and we begin setting up for court at 5 p.m.
 You will be asked to sign in, and be required to pass through a metal detector - bags and purses will be searched for every ones protection.
 It is very important to be at court on time, as the doors will be locked when the Judge gives that directive.
 If the court session is small, we could be done in a half hour or sooner, so please make every effort to be at court no later than 6 p.m.

 Payment options are cash, money order, or debit / credit cards.

-Go to the Court Money website to make a payment.
+Go to the Municipal Court homepage to make a payment.

 You will need your ticket / citation number and the amount owed.